jonchampagne/GameKeeb/README.md

    paperclip into the tiny hole in the bottom of the case.

 2. The Pico should show up as a flash drive on your PC.
 Drop the firmware .uf2 file onto it and it will reprogram itself automatically.
+You can find the firmware for my fork in the repo [here](https://github.com/JonnyHaystack/GameKeeb-firmware).